This article has links to products and services we love, which we may make commission from.

 The city is built on 7 Hills so we think it’s apt that you start by climbing one…

 Calton Hill – Edinburgh’s Open Air Museum

-Calton Hill is a hill which only requires a five minute walk to get up and provides great rewards for very little effort!
+Calton Hill is a hill that only requires a five-minute walk to get up and provides great rewards for very little effort!

 As you can see in the images below, there is a small set of stairs located at Waterloo Place that take you to the top of the hill.